Harrison Architects

 Marty Josund

-Marty and I have also known each other since the beginnings of the Guild.
-We have worked together on the Queen Anne Urban Retreat (EcoBuilding Times, Summer '95), the Kuan Yin Garden Apartments (EcoBuilding Times, Fall '96), the Mt.
-Baker Bungalow - a second-story addition to a Craftsman home in Mt.
-Baker, the Helmholtz Houseboat on Lake Union, the Yao-Devereaux Addition to a tiny bungalow in Greenwood, and an Ironwood deck and structural reconstruction for a 1960 modern AIA Home of the Month in north Ballard, the Thein Durning Renovation and the Mt.
-Baker Kitchen Renovation.
-Marty is an excellent craftsman.
-He's also a shipwright who has worked on both fine yachts and houseboats.
+Marty and I have also known each other since the beginnings of the Guild in the early ’90’s.
+We have worked together on the Queen Anne Urban Retreat (EcoBuilding Times, Summer ’95), the Kuan Yin Garden Apartments (EcoBuilding Times, Fall ’96), the Mt.
+Baker Bungalow – a second-story addition to a Craftsman home in Mt.
+Baker, the Helmholtz Houseboat on Lake Union, the Yao-Devereaux Addition to a tiny bungalow in Greenwood, a deck and structural reconstruction for a 1960 modern AIA Home of the Month in north Ballard, the Thein Durning Renovation and the Mt.
+Baker Kitchen Renovation and is currently (Summer 2021) building a Mercer Island Accessory Dwelling Unit for my most important client.
+Marty is an excellent craftsman, and he works with great subs and crew.
+He’s also a shipwright who has worked on both fine yachts and houseboats.

 Rumann Construction